traderplanet/quickiebar/readme.txt

 == Changelog ==

+= 1.7.1 | Aug 3, 2015 =
+* Fix: Increased character limits of bar text, button text, and destination fields to improve support for html in bars and non-english characters

 = 1.7.0 | July 16, 2015 =
 * Feature: Bars can now be configured to open click actions in the current tab, in addition to the default action (opening in new tab)